ANALOGUE SITES

 Exhibition Patners

-The Analogue Sites exhibition by Jorge Otero-Pailos is presented in partnership with NYC Parks’ Art in the Parks Program and The Fund for Park Avenue Sculpture Committee, and is a sponsored project of the New York Foundation for the Arts, with funding provided by the Onera Foundation, the Queen Sofía Spanish Institute, the AECID, the Consulate General of Spain in New York, the New York State Council for the Arts with the support of the Office of the Governor, the New York State Legislature, and individual donors.
+The Analogue Sites exhibition by Jorge Otero-Pailos has been presented in partnership with NYC Parks’ Art in the Parks Program and The Fund for Park Avenue Sculpture Committee, and was a sponsored project of the New York Foundation for the Arts, with funding provided by the Onera Foundation, the Queen Sofía Spanish Institute, the AECID, the Consulate General of Spain in New York, the New York State Council for the Arts with the support of the Office of the Governor, the New York State Legislature, and individual donors.

 Treaties on De-Fences is an artist book of prints created by Jorge Otero-Pailos and made available to the public on the occasion of his 2024 Park Avenue sculptures exhibition Analogue Sites.
 It was first presented in January 2024 at the Winter Show at the Park Avenue Armory in New York City.
 All proceeds from the sale of the artist book and prints will contribute directly to developing exhibition programs to benefit the general public.